Print Friendly and PDF e-contents Radhanagari College: Adaptation_Literature and Cinema

 Adaptation:

-In literature, a writer is at the center.
-Similarly, in cinema, a director is at the center.
+In literature, the writer is at the centre.
+Similarly, in cinema, the director is at the centre.
 While bringing one complete novel to cinema, a director makes so many changes in the original work.
 Adaptation is like translation.
 While translating a work from one language to another language, a writer faces so many challenges.
 Similarly, a director faces such problems while making a cinema based on a literary work.
 Some of the problems faced by a director in adaptation are as follows:

-1) Problems related to language: While making a cinema in Marathi language, for example, based on an English novel, the director has to be careful about the model of Marathi language.
-If the original novel takes place in a village, the director makes necessary changes in the script and uses Marathi as spoken in rural area.
+1) Problems related to language: While making a cinema in the Marathi language, for example, based on an English novel, the director has to be careful about the model of the Marathi language.
+If the original novel takes place in a village, the director makes necessary changes in the script and uses Marathi as spoken in rural areas.

 2) Problems related to culture: While making a Marathi cinema, the director changes the names of characters, places, etc. Necessary changes are made related to cultural practices.
 For example, festivals.